-Mendel theorized that each parent contributed the "elementen" (one gene) for any given trait so the offspring had a pairing of those two genes and that you could not "draw from the external resemblances conclusions as to internal nature."
+Mendel theorized that each parent contributed the "elementen" (one gene) for any given trait so the offspring had a pairing of those two genes.

-What you see on the outside doesn’t always tell you the genetic makeup.
+But what you see on the outside doesn’t always tell you what's on the inside - the genetic makeup.

 Before breeding, the DNA strands carrying “... chromosome pairs are split apart and distributed into cells called gametes.
 Each gamete contains a single copy of every chromosome, and each chromosome contains one allele for every gene.”

-Which variation of a gene winds up on which DNA strand and which strand from the father combines with which strand from the mother is due to chance thus making breeding so very interesting.
+Which variation of a gene winds up on which DNA strand and which strand from the father combines with which strand from the mother is due to chance which makes breeding so very interesting.

-Genetic testing is helping to make breeding decisions a bit easier.
-Most of the genetic tests we have available for our dogs are for a simple recessive gene, like yellow or green in the garden pea.
+Genetic testing helps to make breeding decisions a little easier.
+Many genetic tests for our dogs are for a simple recessive gene, like yellow or green in the garden pea.

 Using genetic testing

 If your puppy’s parents have been tested or if your puppy shows a genetic trait, such as yellow or chocolate color, you can make an educated guess about his genetic make up.

 If he is yellow, then his parents are either yellow or carry yellow as a hidden gene.
 Both must carry at least one copy of the yellow gene.